myue2020/swarming-synching/README.md

 \
 This is the tradeoff of using an approximation scheme.
 One should choose a threshold that satisfies both their accuracy needs and provides a practical computation time, and experimenting for the right balance will allow the efficiency of Barnes-Hut to shine through.

-In the end, we successfully implement parallelized *O(n^2)* and *O(n log n)* models to accurately calculate swarms, and see not only a tradeoff between their efficiency and their accuracy but also between runtime and speedup (Barnes-Hut has lower speedup due to more serial work, but has faster runtime overall).
-We also designed a successful OpenMP/MPI hybrid model, though due to the naive algorithm adding more MPI tasks proved to be less efficient than adding more OpenMP threads.
-Major takeaways from this project included these tradeoffs as well as the general experience of using external libraries like *boost* in conjunction with OpenMP and MPI, and the implementation and linking challenges that can result from this.
-A very exciting direction to take this project would be the successful implementation of a hybrid OpenMP/MPI Barnes-Hut model, which would likely prove more promising than for the naive model since only centroids, rather than the entire stretch of data, would need to be passed between processors.
-Also, running the models with larger computing resources could provide very fascinating insight into the Barnes-Hut algorithm's potential use in large-scale swarmalator simulations.

 #### Challenges

 Applying complex parallelization stragies to code heavily featuring external libraries like *odeint*.

-Complexity of our Barnes-Hut tree structure did not lend itself to simple MPI communication schemes.
+The complexity of our Barnes-Hut tree structure did not lend itself to simple MPI communication schemes.
 However, we have proposed a potential Barnes-Hut MPI solution for the next iteration of design.

 - Serialize the Quadtree and send it under a MPI\_Type\_contiguous defined MPI Datatype.
 Or using Boost.MPI dependencies serialization::access to create a friend class of the Quadtree, functioning in a similar manner to the first approach.
 - We also need to make sure MPI Barriers are placed properly before broadcasting the tree to worker nodes.